weirichd/SandpileKata/README.md

 | <img src="https://github.com/weirichd/SandpileKata/blob/master/sandpile_images/sand06.png" width=200> | :arrow_right: | <img src="https://github.com/weirichd/SandpileKata/blob/master/sandpile_images/sand07.png" width=200> |
 |:-:|:-:|:-:|
 *Example: Adding a grain to cell* `(0, 1)` *caused it to topple.
 Because it was on the boundary, its three neighbors each increased by one, and the last grain "fell off the pile"*

 #### Toppling could cause other cells to topple.
 If a cell topples and one of its neighbors grows above four grains, then the toppling rule applies to that neighbor.
-This will continue until all cells in the pile have less than four grains.
+This will continue in an acalanche until all cells in the pile have less than four grains.

 | <img src="https://github.com/weirichd/SandpileKata/blob/master/sandpile_images/sand09.png" width=200> | :arrow_right: | <img src="https://github.com/weirichd/SandpileKata/blob/master/sandpile_images/sand11.png" width=200> | :arrow_right: | <img src="https://github.com/weirichd/SandpileKata/blob/master/sandpile_images/sand12.png" width=200>
 |:-:|:-:|:-:|:-:|:-:|
 *Example: Adding a grain to* `(0, 2)` *caused that location to topple.
 This in turn caused the location* `(0, 3)` *to topple.* After this, each cell has less than four grains, so topplig ceases.

 ## Kata Challenges